winniengo/Capstone/README.md

 # CribMapper
-CribMapper is a fullstack web application inspired by PadMapper http://example.com and implemented using Ruby on Rails and React.js

 #Heroku Link

 #Minimum Viable Product
+CribMapper is a fullstack web application inspired by <a href="http://padmapper.com">PadMapper</a> and implemented using Ruby on Rails and React.js

 #Wireframes